Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 Some fixes can be made in three ways:
   * Increasing the tolerance of an edge or a vertex.
   * Changing topology (adding/removing/replacing an edge in the wire and/or replacing the vertex in the edge, copying the edge etc.).
-  * Changing geometry (shifting a vertex or adjusting ends of an edge curve to vertices, or re-computing a 3D curve or 2D curves of the edge).
+  * Changing geometry (shifting a vertex or adjusting ends of an edge curve to vertices, or recomputing a 3D curve or 2D curves of the edge).

 When it is possible to make a fix in more than one way (e.g., either by increasing the tolerance or shifting a vertex), it is chosen according to the user-defined flags:
-* *ModifyTopologyMode* -   allows modifying topology, False by default.
+* *ModifyTopologyMode* --   allows modifying topology, False by default.
-* *ModifyGeometryMode* -  allows modifying geometry.
+* *ModifyGeometryMode* --  allows modifying geometry.
 Now this flag is used only in fixing self-intersecting edges (allows to modify 2D curves) and is True by default.

 #### Fixing disordered edges